 "AAFCO also uses feeding tests to standardize pet food formulas.

 The protocol for these tests is a six-month feeding trial involving as few as eight test subjects, and the goal is only to determine whether a formula can sustain life in test participants.
 Only six of the eight animals need to finish the trial, and if weight and certain blood tests are normal, the food is deemed ‘complete and balanced.’

 Needless to say, six pets still alive at the end of six months is hardly a ringing endorsement for a ‘complete and balanced’ pet food formula.

 These trials are simply not a good measure of a food’s ability to cause nutritional deficiencies or overdoses over a longer period, nor can they demonstrate the food’s impact on longevity, reproduction or multi-generational health."

-If one is to believe the feeding trials described, we have passed with flying colors, since our own dogs, 16 of them, have been eating nothing but our fresh raw food for over 6 years, and they are living longer than they ever have in the the 30 plus years we have owned our breed, and are vibrantly healthy!
-We have weaned three litters on nothing but Napa Fresh and all have grown up without issue.
+If one is to believe the feeding trials described, we have passed with flying colors, since our own dogs, 20 of them, have been eating nothing but our fresh raw food for over 11 years, and they are living longer than they ever have in the the 40 plus years we have owned our breed, and are vibrantly healthy!
+We have raised all litters over the past ten years on nothing but Napa Fresh and all have grown up without issue.